 Subscapular rupture includes rupture of the subscapularis muscle or the subscapularis tendon.
 The subscapularis muscle is below the lower 2/3 of the scapula.

 The scapula is a flat bone found on the back of the chest wall on the ribs on the right and left sides.

-The rupture of the subscapular tendon is located near the insertion of the tendon with the humerus or in the anterior rotator cuff.
-The rupture of the subscapularis muscle is located on the muscular mass of the lower average scapula.
+The rupture of the subscapular tendon is located near the tendon’s insertion with the humerus or in the anterior rotator cuff.
+The crack of the subscapularis muscle is situated on the muscular mass of the lower average scapula.